 Ads are something worth investing in on this platform, too.
 According to Google’s state of ad viewability report, YouTube ads are 95% viewable.
 To tap into this, advertisers use targeted direct-response video campaigns that connect individuals with advertising based on their search words.

 • Social Media

 If you have a video for YouTube, consider re-formatting and uploading it natively on social media.
 Remember that these platforms are in competition and their video requirements vary.
 But the real key to optimizing your video for social media is how well-defined your target audience is.
-With so many active users on these platforms, being meticulously specific with segmentation is a must.
+With so many active users on these platforms, being meticulously specific with segmentation is a must and often leads to social media virality.
 Marketing videos also need to be short and mobile-friendly as viewers tend to finish videos when they’re only 15 seconds long and if the most compelling part is shown within the first three seconds.